16 25 July 1969

 Aldrin responded automatically to their training procedures and began to prepare for an emergency launch when he heard Armstrong announce:

 With the Eagle safely down on the lunar surface, pandemonium broke out among the consoles in Mission Control.
 Cheering, backslapping, flag waving and handshaking engulfed the room as the flight controllers released their pent up emotions for a few moments.
 In the back row Bob Gilruth clapped Chris Kraft on the shoulder and they shook hands.
 Neither could speak with the emotion of the moment.
-Charlie Duke gratefully sank back into his chair, took a deep breath, and exchanged grins with Deke Slayton.
-He could hardly believe it had happened.

 A relieved Charlie Duke smiles at the NASA cameraman from his Capcom console moments after the touchdown.

 Astronauts Jim Lovell (Apollo 11 Backup Commander) and Fred Haise (Backup LM Pilot) are next to him.

 Screen capture from NASA 16mm footage by Colin Mackellar.

 “Okay everybody – T1, stand by for T1.”
 Kranz rasped out to the flight controllers while Duke was still saying “We copy you on the ground”, but then for a moment he was speechless.
 The 35 year old crew-cut Kranz, who had the flight control team and himself under rigid control all the way down, admitted,